Adding and formatting text

 To add text while editing a content gadget, email, or event description, click where you want the text to appear then start typing.
 If you want to use a layer to control the positioning of the text, click within the layer before you start typing.

 You can set text attributes, copy and paste text and text styles, and control paragraph formatting.

 Setting text attributes

 To control text attributes, such as typeface, point size, and color, select the text you want to format then click the appropriate option within the toolbar.
-You can set the text attributes individually or select a predefined text style from the style drop-down list.
+You can set the text attributes individually or select a predefined paragraph style from the style drop-down list.

-When you apply a text style, it will be applied to the entire paragraph, not just the selected text.
+When you apply a paragraph style, it will be applied to the entire paragraph, not just the selected text.
 If you apply text attributes locally – using toolbar options other than text styles – the attributes will be applied to the selected text only.